cmvallat/party-push-backend/README.md

 This backend uses the .NET6 framework (C# code) and the CQRS pattern.
 It writes to an AWS RDS instance.
 See "party-push-front-end" repo for the front end code.

-Target v1 release date: October 2nd, 2023.
+Target v1 release date: December 4th, 2023.